⚠CAUTION: ALWAYS FOLLOW THE CHEMICAL MANUFACTURER'S DIRECTIONS, AND THE HEALTH AND HAZARD WARNINGS.

 3. Using a foot bath near the pool, washing off your feet prior to entering the pool will help keep the pool clean.

 4. Well water often presents problems with water chemistry.
 If you must use well water, take a sample to your local pool chemical supplier for analysis before adding ANY chemicals.
-Well water often is high in iron, which can turn pool water to a brownish color.
+Well water often is high in iron, which can turn pool water into a brownish color.

 Most pool supply stores will test your pool water for free and advise you of what chemicals are needed and the correct amount for your pool.
 You will need to tell them the pool capacity in gallons.